PranavKohli24/A2UI/docs/gulf_protocol.md

 Each object in the `components` array has the following structure:

 - `id`: A required, unique string that identifies this specific component instance.
 This is used for parent-child references.
-- `weight`: An optional number used by `Row` and `Column` containers to determine proportional sizing.
 - `componentProperties`: A required object that defines the component's type and properties.

 ### 2.4.`componentProperties` (Generic Object)